patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ![docker-ps](./docs/docker-ps.png)

-What's needed to be checked are
+What needed to be checked are
 - Are the files are mounted/copied to target path correctly?
     - `kaggle.json`
     - `ecomm-invoice-kde-aws-iam_accessKeys.csv`